sschneider138/sschneider138-social-message-app/README.md

 * DevOps:
   * Docker for containerization
-  * Kubernetes for container orchestration
+  * Kubernetes for container orchestration and service discovery

 * Documentation:
   * Swagger